-Managing Loki labels
+Managing Loki labels and structured metadata

 section of Loki4jAppender

-'s config:
+'s config.

 <appender name="LOKI" class="com.github.loki4j.logback.Loki4jAppender">